AMWA-TV/bcp-005-02/docs/NMOS-With-IPMX-HKEP.md

 The `hkep` attribute defined in [TR-10-5][] is not yet registered with IANA.
 If it were, the definition would indicate "Usage Level: session, media" meaning that a session-level `hkep` attribute represents the default value for a media-level `hkep` attribute if the latter is not specified.
 The SDP transport file may therefore provide `hkep` information either at the session level and/or the media level.

-In the HKEP specification, the use of the expression "hkep session attribute" does not define the usage level of the `hkep` attribute but simply refers to it at its most generic level, which is the session level.

 An example of an SDP transport file is provided in [Examples](./examples).